 | Visit Website |

-Odyssey Program | The Johns Hopkins University Odyssey Program is the region’s award winning and lifelong learning partner for over 25 years.
+Odyssey Program | The Johns Hopkins University Odyssey Program has been the region’s award winning and lifelong learning partner for over 25 years.
 Open to anyone who wants to learn, our non-credit, personal enrichment course catalog is made possible by curious and collaborative alumni, faculty, staff and local experts delivering diverse workshops, travel experiences and lectures each year to JHU constituent communities far and wide. | Johns Hopkins alumni, faculty, staff, and community partners |

 | Visit Website |